 All these signs of a corrupted or failing drive can cause you to sweat, but there’s no reason to immediately throw away your computer.
-Keep reading to learn about five Linux tools that can help you retrieve your data and get your digital life back on track.
+Keep reading to learn about six Linux tools that can help you retrieve your data and get your digital life back on track.

 While ddrescue isn’t a data recovery tool in title, it should stand as your first step in the journey to retrieving your files.
 Ddrescue creates an image of your corrupt drive or partition so you can analyze a copy of your broken disk.

 Always copy your disk to a separate image before you begin file recovery operations with the tools listed below.
 The more you use your actual failing drive, the more damage you can cause it.

 What you see here is some output of ddrescue in action.
 In the first command, it copies the entire disk to an image named “backup.img.”
 The second command then copies only the bad blocks to that same image, passing over those blocks three times each to try to read them.

 When you run these same commands, always use a logfile.
 Backups can take hours or days to complete, and without a logfile, any interruptions will make you start the process again from the beginning.